-The biggest challenger of iPhone 8 has just arrived.
+The biggest challenger of the iPhone 8 has just arrived.
 Lashed wish gorgeous display and powerful specs, Samsung Galaxy Note 8 is designed to be an absolute beast!
-Since the most awaited smartphone of 2017 iPhone 8 is just about to launch next month, the mouth-watering showdown between the two most powerful smartphones is well and truly on the cards.
+Since the most awaited smartphone of 2017 iPhone 8, is just about to launch next month, the mouth-watering showdown between the two most powerful smartphones is well and truly on the cards.
 So, which one will be crowned as the best in the business?

 Last year, when Samsung launched Galaxy Note 7, many thought the phablet would take away the sheen from iPhone 7.
 And just when the prediction seemed to be getting true, the unfortunate battery explosion happened out of nowhere.
 The discontinuation of Note 7 played a decisive role in giving the iPhone the much-needed breather, which badly needed some assistance to put behind the miserable phase.